ninfueng/ninpy/README.md

     [ ] Adding base module with tensorboard tracking.
     [ ] Dataset with tensorboard add_images.
     [ ] Tensorboard with add_scalars with a dict input.
+    [ ] Base dataset with mode "RGB" and "BGR".
+    [ ] Base dataset with from_txt and folder.
+    [ ] Burst read for all base dataset.